sipb/hydrant/scrapers/README.md

 The files intentionally left out of git are:

 * `catalog.json`
+* `cim.json`
 * `fireroad.json`
+* `fireroad-presem.json`
 * `__pycache__`
 * `.DS_Store`

 ## Usage ##

-Run `python3 update.py` to execute the code.
+Run `python3 -m scrapers` from the root directory to execute the code.
 In production, there is a cron job that runs this every hour.

 This program gets its data from MIT classes from two sources: